oigabrielteodoro/oigabrielteodoro/README.md

 I started programming at the age of 13 and since then my passion for technology has only increased.

 Today I use JavaScript/TypeScript and the entire ecosystem around this technology.
-My current focus is on Frontend, but I have Backend and Mobile skills
+My current focus is on Frontend, but I have Backend and Mobile skills.

+My favorite quote is: "The greatest talent anyone can have is dedication and persistence"